Asbjoedt/CLISC/README.md

 * Output all conversions in subdirectories named n+1
 * Rename all conversions 1.xlsx and 1.ods
 * Include copies of the original spreadsheets, this include password protected or otherwise unreadable files
-* Validate spreadsheet against its file format standard (Office Open XML)
+* Validate spreadsheet against its file format standard (Office Open XML and OpenDocument)
 * Check if any cell values exists
 * Remove cell references to other spreadsheets but keep cell values
 * Remove data connections but keep cell values